AhmetEminSaglik/BloodCheck-Mobil-App/README.md

 ## <span id="about-project">1-) About The Project</span>

-***BloodCheck Mobil App*** is a demo mobil medical app.
-There are 3 different user: admin, doctor and patient.
-Mainly, doctor can patients that assigned to him/her.
-Patient can see only his/her own blood results which are measured by mock sensor which creates random values.
-The most important side of the project is to get real time blood result values.
-If values are abnormal, then both user patient and patient's doctor got a notification as a emergency situation. <a href="https://play.google.com/store/apps/details?id=com.ahmeteminsaglik.bloodcheck">You can download the app from Play Store</a>
+***BloodCheck Mobil App*** is a demo mobile medical app.
+There are 3 different users: admin, doctor and patient.
+Mainly, doctors can see the patients assigned to him/her.
+Patients can see only his/her blood results which are measured by a mock sensor which creates random values.
+The most important side of the project is to get real-time blood result values.
+If values are abnormal, then both the user patient and the patient's doctor get a notification as an emergency.
+You can download the app from <a href="https://play.google.com/store/apps/details?id=com.ahmeteminsaglik.bloodcheck">Play Store</a>

 ## <span id="why-project-created">2-) Why The Project Is Created?</span >

-Project is created to for these purpose:
+The project is created for these purpose:
-- Using Real Time Notification (FCM - Firebase Cloud Messaging)
+- Using Real-Time Notification (FCM - Firebase Cloud Messaging)
 - Create a FullStack project
 - Deploy Project (Backend and Mobil)